ZIV International

 ZIV International was an American production and distribution company founded in 1971 by Irv Holender.
 In the late 1970s and early 1980s, it distributed Americanised versions of European animated cartoons and Japanese anime series, and produced and distributed celebrity biographies.
 WorldCat recognises 83 works in 97 publications.

-Holender sold his company and library to Lorimar Productions in 1982, the library contents were sold to Coral Pictures in 1986.
+Holender sold his company and library to Lorimar Productions in 1982, while the library contents were sold to Coral Pictures in 1986.

 Shows produced or distributed

 The following television shows were distributed and/or produced by ZIV International.
 Production credits typically involve dubbing a foreign language release into English and/or Spanish, and replacing the soundtrack with one composed by Mark Mercury.